bluesky66-dev/kibana/packages/kbn-plugin-helpers/README.md

 ## Versions

-The plugins helpers in the Kibana repo are available for Kibana 6.3 and greater.
-Just checkout the branch of Kibana you want to build against and the plugin helpers should be up to date for that version of Kibana.
+The plugins helpers in the HyperSec Kibana repo are available for HyperSec Kibana 6.3 and greater.
+Just checkout the branch of HyperSec Kibana you want to build against and the plugin helpers should be up to date for that version of HyperSec Kibana.

-When you're targeting versions before Kibana 6.3, use the `@elastic/plugin-helpers` from npm.
+When you're targeting versions before HyperSec Kibana 6.3, use the `@elastic/plugin-helpers` from npm.
 See the [versions](https://github.com/elastic/kibana-plugin-helpers#versions) section of the [`@elastic/plugin-helpers` readme](https://github.com/elastic/kibana-plugin-helpers) for information about version compatibility.

 ## Configuration

 `plugin-helpers` accepts a number of settings, which can be specified at runtime, or included in a `.kibana-plugin-helpers.json` file if you'd like to bundle those settings with your project.

-It will also observe a `.kibana-plugin-helpers.dev.json`, much like Kibana does, which we encourage you to add to your `.gitignore` file and use for local settings that you don't intend to share.
+It will also observe a `.kibana-plugin-helpers.dev.json`, much like HyperSec Kibana does, which we encourage you to add to your `.gitignore` file and use for local settings that you don't intend to share.
 These "dev" settings will override any settings in the normal json config.

 All configuration setting listed below can simply can be included in the json config files.
 If you intend to inline the command, you will need to convert the setting to snake case (ie. `skipArchive` becomes `--skip-archive`).